fh17488/ImageWorkFlow/README.md

 ## State Machine

 The type of state machine is express.
 It calls the Lambda functions in parallel and exits.
 Figure 1 below illustrates this state machine.
-The code for the State Machine is in the /src folder in the file 'state_machine.json'.
+The code for the State Machine can be found in the SAM template.

 ![Image description](https://github.com/fh17488/stateMachineImageWorkFlow/blob/master/Figure1.png)